-The borderless multi-currency account in Wise is just a fancy way of saying that you can hold money (a balance) inside the Wise system.
+The Wise multi-currency account is just a fancy way of saying that you can hold money (a balance) inside the Wise system.

-- Sign up for the borderless account is free.
+- Sign up for the multi-currency account is free.

 - We don’t throw ugly monthly charges on you.